deanishe/alfred-workflow/doc/script_filter_results.rst

 Pass to :meth:`Workflow.add_item() <workflow.workflow.Workflow.add_item>` as
-the ``subtitle`` argument or the second unnamed argument (the first, ``title``, is required, and must therefore be present.
+the ``subtitle`` argument or the second unnamed argument (the first, ``title``, is required and must therefore be present.

 It's also possible to specify custom subtitles to be shown when a result is selected and the user presses one of the modifier keys (⌘,⌥, ^, ⇧, fn).